postmates/PMHTTP/README.md

 * Ensure that the completion block is always deallocated on either the completion queue or on the thread that created the task.
 Previously there was a very subtle race that meant the completion block could deallocate on the `URLSession`'s delegate queue instead.
 This only matters if your completion block captures values whose `deinit` cares about the current thread.
 * Expand dictionaries, arrays, and sets passed as parameters.
 Dictionaries produce keys of the form `"foo[bar]"` and arrays and sets produce keys of the form `"foo[]"`.
 The expansion is recursive.
 The order of values from expanded dictionaries and sets is implementation-defined.
 * Also expand nested `URLQueryItem`s in parameters.
 The resulting parameter uses dictionary syntax (`"foo[bar]"`).
+* Change the type signature of the Obj-C parse methods that take handlers to make the error parameter non-optional.
+This is technically a breaking change for Swift, but this API is intended for Obj-C and nobody should be calling it from Swift code, and in Obj-C it's not a breaking change.

 #### v2.0.1 (2017-01-05)